aws-ia/ecs-blueprints/cdk/examples/backend_service/README.md

 az_count="3"
 ```

 * But if you have already deployed the [core_infra](../core_infra/README.md) or have your own core infra, then you can reuse it as well.
-Set `deploy_core_stack` value to `False`.
+In that case, set `deploy_core_stack` value to `False`.
 And modify the variables inside `.env` so that CDK can import your VPC, ECS Cluster and your task execution role.
 You can find those variables by looking at the core infrastructure modules outputs in AWS CloudFormation.
-Also, if you want to use `application-code`'s example.

 * Run CDK ls command to figure out lists of the stacks in the app.
 The list of CDK stack may differ depending on the `deploy_core_stack` value.
 ```bash